-Superintendent - Teresa Humpal
+Superintendent - Teresa Humpal, Jan Healy, LeAnn Monaghan

-- 1. Exhibitors may enter one (1) 12 1/2" x 12 1/2" quilt block in this division. - 2 The quilt block must be made by the exhibitor. - 3 Entries will be accepted Thursday during the Greene County Fair in Clover Hall at the Open Class area from 10am to 7pm. - 4 Voting will be done by the public on Friday and Saturday evening.
+- 1. Exhibitors may enter a (1) 12 1/2" x 12 1/2" quilt block in this division. - 2 The quilt block must be made by the exhibitor. - 3 Entries will be accepted Thursday during the Greene County Fair in Clover Hall at the Open Class area or at the Stitch during normal store hours. - 4 Voting will be done by the public during fair hours.
 The public will be asked to judge on neatness, use of color and eye appeal.
 Each quilt block will be given a number corresponding to a container with slot in the lid.
 To make a vote, simply drop a coin in the container of your favorite quilt number.

-1 penny = 1 vote1 nickel = 5 votes
+1 penny = 1 vote

+1 nickel = 5 votes

-- 1 dime = 10 votes - 1 quarter = 25 votes
+1 dime = 10 votes

+1 quarter = 25 votes